glenn-sorrentino-personal/epstein-records-browser-extension/README.md

 ## What this does
 - Adds a badge next to names on webpages when there is an exact normalized-name match labeled "Epstein Files".
-- Shows a tooltip with neutral language and links to the DOJ search page for that name.
+- Links to the DOJ search page for that name.

 ## Data sources
 The extension can load records from two local files: